 The room was 25 by 10 feet, crammed with five metal beds covered with blue rubber mattresses.
 Four of the beds were occupied: one by a semiconscious old man with a yellow fluid flowing into his arm via an intravenous tube; another by a middle-aged man with his pants bunched around his ankles awaiting an injection that was soon deposited in his ample gluteous maximus; a third by a young child whose plaintive protest I could hear as the doctor approached with an unwanted injection; and the fourth by my friend Tony’s wife, Paolla.
+I just hope this clinic has undergone medical cleaning services from professionals for the patient’s health and safety especially due to the ongoing global situation.

 Tony had called me in an uncharacteristic panic, abandoning his post as a tuk tuk driver and asking for help.
 Paolla has been sick for months, first with a thyroid condition that required surgery and then with stomach and throat complications that leave her unable to eat, swallow comfortably or sleep through the night.
 Three days earlier, Paolla had stayed at home while we went to dinner with Tony and his three kids, and Tony had taken her to the doctor for yet another expensive shot just yesterday.